 Wild caught salmon not only has a better ratio of omega-3 to omega-6 fatty acids, it’s also higher in calcium, iron, potassium, and zinc.
 Not to mention, farmed salmon are fed artificial pink pigments to turn their flesh a red-pink hue.
 On the other hand, wild salmon get their vibrant color naturally from eating lots of plankton, krill and shrimp.
 It’s unknown whether or not these artificial pigments are healthy, plus farmed salmon are often contaminated with other potentially harmful chemicals (PCBs, dioxins, and pesticides).

 What you’ll need

-Once you’ve got yourself some wild salmon, all you need is fresh lemon, grated Parmesan cheese, and a few spices: dried dill weed, garlic powder, and black pepper, kosher salt (optional).
+Once you’ve got yourself some wild salmon, all you need is fresh lemon, grated Parmesan cheese, and a few spices: fresh or dried dill, garlic powder, black pepper, and salt (optional).
 The combination of flavors is simply mouthwatering!
 You can even use vegan parm to make this dairy-free 😉

 This post contains affiliate links.